MIT Water Summit 2017: Water-Food Nexus

 Nov 6 Keynote Speaker

-Rajiv Singh is Chief Executive Officer of Rabobank's North America Wholesale banking business.
+Rajiv Singh is Managing Director of Rabobank's North America Wholesale banking business.

 Rajiv Singh is a strategic advisor, and investor, serving corporations, funds, entrepreneurs and professionals with a focus on innovation, value creation and corporate finance.
 Mr. Singh has served in the several leadership roles, including as Chief Executive Officer for Rabobank North America Wholesale Banking where he directed the bank’s corporate and institutional client activities in the U.S., Canada and Mexico, which include corporate banking, private equity and venture capital, mergers and acquisitions, specialized products, food and agribusiness research, and capital markets activities, as well as all operational and support functions.
 Mr. Singh has broad financial services industry experience gained during his investment banking career at Deutsche Bank and Credit Suisse, as well as experience in corporate strategy and execution gained during his tenure at United Technologies and Nestle.
 He is a graduate of Harvard Business School and the Indian Institute of Technology, where he has won awards for outstanding academic achievement.
 Mr. Singh has been a member of Investment Committee at Arlon Food and Agriculture Partners LLC and the Board of Directors of Rabo Securities Canada, Inc., and chairs the board of Rabo Securities USA, Inc. Mr. Singh has spoken extensively on topics ranging from innovation, leadership, corporate finance to fintech and been interviewed and quoted by many major publications, including Financial Times, Wall Street Journal, Bloomberg, and Forbes.